×

 • Chinese is spoken as a national language in: China, Taiwan.

 You will also get to know the continents where Hmong and Chinese speaking countries lie.
-Based on the number of people that speak these languages, the position of Hmong language is not available and position of Chinese language is 1.
+Based on the number of people that speak these languages, the position of Hmong language is 24 and position of Chinese language is 1.
 Find all the information about these languages on Hmong and Chinese.

 Hmong and Chinese Language History